top of page

 Should I do anything to prepare for my treatment?

-If you are a new patient, please fill out your online intake forms prior to treatment so that your practitioner can review your case before treating you.
-We always recommend being hydrated and eating something light prior to your arrival for all of our in-person services.
+If you are a new patient, please complete your online intake forms prior to your appointment so your practitioner can review your case ahead of time.
+We always recommend staying hydrated and eating a light meal prior to your arrival for all of our in-person services.

 What kind of setting will my treatment take place?